best-surrogacy-agencies-in-texas

 Here is a quick comparison of all seven agencies, followed by a full breakdown of each.

-Agency HQ / TX Presence Surrogate Base Pay (TX) Est. IP Total Cost Match Time Physician-Led?
-LGBTQ+ / Single IP Support
+Agency HQ / TX Presence Surrogate Pay (TX) Est. IP Total Cost Match Time Physician-Led?
+LGBTQ+ / Single IP

 1. Physician’s Surrogacy (Serves Texas)

-At Physician’s Surrogacy, board-certified obstetricians employed by the agency design the screening protocols, monitor clinical communications after every appointment, and can consult peer-to-peer with a surrogate’s managing OB when complications arise.
+While other agencies rely on lay coordinators to manage the medical process, Physician’s Surrogacy has OB/GYNs on staff who design the screening protocols, monitor clinical communications after every appointment, and can consult peer-to-peer with a surrogate’s managing OB if complications arise.

 For intended parents:

-• Optional OB-ordered antenatal testing: Non-Invasive Prenatal Testing (NIPT), NT Sonogram, AFP Quad Screen, and Fetal Echocardiogram — not available through non-physician agencies.
+• Optional OB-ordered antenatal testing: Non-Invasive Prenatal Testing (NIPT), NT Sonogram, AFP Quad Screen, and Fetal Echocardiogram.

-• 24/7 multilingual coordinator access, including WeChat support for international intended parents.
+• 24/7 multilingual coordinator access; international program including WeChat support for Chinese intended parents.

 For surrogates:

-• Monthly household allowance, maternity clothing stipend, and milestone bonuses including medical clearance, legal clearance, embryo transfer, C-section, and multiples bonuses.
+• Monthly household allowance, maternity clothing stipend, and milestone bonuses (medical clearance, legal clearance, embryo transfer, C-section, multiples).

-• All compensation secured in escrow before the journey begins.
+• All funds secured in escrow before the journey begins.

-• 3–6 months of post-delivery support — more than most agencies publicly offer.
+• 3–6 months of post-delivery support — longer than most agencies publicly offer.

 The one limitation worth noting: Physician’s Surrogacy focuses exclusively on gestational surrogacy and does not offer egg donation services within the same program.